tdukai/bimo/README.md

 });
 ```

->##### The model only supports single level values for simplicity, so if the json data has multiple components it needs to be handled independently.
+>##### Note: The model only supports single level values for simplicity, so if the json data has multiple components it needs to be handled independently.
 Generally more flat the model is the better.
 The wrapping process leaves the object properties alone:
->

 ```javascript
 // Multi-level JSON data